50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Here’s how to fix it: Break writing down into writing for quantity (getting words, ideas, and joke premises on the page) and writing for quality (revising or tweaking your material until it gets the laugh you want).
 This separates the two tasks and allows complete focus on achieving your immediate outcome.

 Creative flow only happens when you stop constantly checking yourself (this has been shown by various creativity researchers).
-When you’re in a creative flow, don’t stop it by questioning or overanalyzing your material (trust me, this is easier said than done, but the pay-off is well worth it).
+When you’re in a creative flow, don’t stop it by questioning or over-analyzing your material.
+Trust me, this is easier said than done, but the pay-off is well worth it.

 Just let it flow.
 Write as much down as possible.
 If you begin analyzing your comedy writing too early you’ll break the flow.

 It’s like attempting to run a marathon and turning around every 15 seconds to see how well you’re doing.
 You can always analyze later, so stay in flow while you have it.
 Learn more about getting into a creative flow while writing and performing comedy with Tapping Your Comedy Muse.
+In the book, I share some of the best stand-up comedy tips for learning how to be a comedian who can write confidently.
+So if you want help coming up with funnier ideas for jokes, check it out.

 There are many principles of writing and performing stand-up comedy.
 Stand-up comedy has been around a long time and the comedians that have gone before you have figured a thing or two out.
 Don’t try to build an entire career by trial-and-error.